 Salobreña - Beautiful Whitewashed Village Perched on a Rock

-Just before reaching the crossroads to reach either Motril or Almuñécar, this impressive whitewashed village, perched on a rock and crowned by an Arab castle of the thirteenth century, appears.
+Just before reaching the crossroads leading to either Motril or Almuñécar, this impressive whitewashed village, perched on a rock and crowned by a 13th-century Arab castle, comes into view.

 What to See in Salobreña